znci/kelp/README.md

-# Jank
+# Kelp

-Stays true to its name, likely the most jank ExpressJS web handler ever.
+An easy to use, customizable ExpressJS web server.

-# Features
+## Features

 - Settings/Options
 - Routes